 It’s Wednesday, the day when we always talk marriage!
-And today I want to tell you how I really feel.
+And today I want to tell you how I really feel about 50 Shades of Grey.

-I know, I know, I rarely hold back, but on this one topic I did hold back a little bit.
-You see, the 50 Shades of Grey book trilogy is selling by the millions.
+The 50 Shades of Grey book trilogy is selling by the millions (UPDATE: and now they’ve made 2 movies out of them!).
 The books are “mommy porn”, a bit of bondange erotica that married women are buying in huge numbers.

 I’ve written some posts about the phenomenon generally, talking about how erotica & Kindles provide a temptation we need to look out for.
 And last weekend, in the Reader Question of the Week, I posted a question from a woman whose friends at church are all reading 50 Shades of Grey.
 What should she do?